betterscientificsoftware/bssw.io/Articles/Blog/2022-03-sc21-rse-workshop.md

 good or best practices in software engineering, there is a lack of available literature and practices in HPC yet.
 Tools supporting software engineering often do not work well in an exascale environment and the whole programming paradigm changes.
-The panelists agreed that the role of HPC RSEs are still missing good career paths in academia and that their expertise is often not acknowledged.
-The panelists have different experience with support in HPC centers - some experienced good support with training and incentives and some have seen that it got better over the last few years but was also a battle for recognition in the past.
-They agreed on that the national and international movements and events for RSEs also improves the situation for HPC RSEs and there is the need for more events and more training.
-To be an effective RSE is often dependent on each institution and it is still necessary to follow the traditional academic “benchmarks” with contributing to publications etc. to get recognized for contributions.
+The panelists agreed that the role of HPC RSEs is still missing good career paths in academia and that their expertise is often not acknowledged.
+The panelists have different experiences with support in HPC centers - some experienced good support with training and incentives and some have seen that it got better over the last few years but was also a battle for recognition in the past.
+They agreed that the national and international movements and events for RSEs also improves the situation for HPC RSEs and there is the need for more events and more training.
+To be an effective RSE is often dependent on each institution and it is still necessary to follow the traditional academic "benchmarks" with contributing to publications etc. to get recognized for contributions.

 ### Conversation: RSEs and HPC in China